stan-dev/pystan/doc/upgrading.rst

 Upgrading to 3.0
 ================

 PyStan 3 is a complete rewrite.
-PyStan requires Python ≥3.7 running on Linux or macOS.
+PyStan runs on Linux and macOS.

 PyStan 3 makes numerous **backwards-incompatible changes**.
 Many of these changes are introduced to harmonize variable naming practices across the numerous interfaces to the Stan C++ library.